Etrigan the Demon: The New 52

-During the "Trinity War" storyline, Etrigan is among the superheroes that feels the disturbance in the magical plane when Shazam picks up Pandora's Box.
+During Trinity War, Etrigan is among the superheroes who feel the disturbance in the magical plane when Shazam picks up Pandora's box.
 In the timeline of The New 52: Futures End, Zatanna is romantically involved with Etrigan.

+Jason Blood and Etrigan appear in the 2024 miniseries Batman/Santa Claus: Silent Knight Returns, where they assist Batman in battling the Silent Knight's forces.
+The Silent Knight is revealed to be a former friend of Blood who was corrupted after venturing into the Hollow Kingdom and became a conqueror.

 Characterization

 Transformation incantation

 To transform into Etrigan, Blood must recite the poem from Merlin's crypt (though usually he only recites the last two lines).
 The poem does not have to be spoken for it to work.
-For instance, in one adventure, Blood is magically transformed into a fly.
+For instance, in one adventure, Blood is magically transformed into a fly by the warlock Shahn-Zi.
 Unable to speak, Blood triggers the change by writing out the poem in the dust.

 To return to human form, a couplet must be recited, either by Etrigan or someone else in his hearing, but there are several versions of it:

 In other media such as Justice League Dark, a different poem is used to return Etrigan to human form:

 Powers and abilities

 Etrigan

 Even among demons, Etrigan is considered to be extremely powerful.
 He has mystically enhanced superhuman strength, to the degree that he can stand against other powerhouses such as Superman, Wonder Woman, and Lobo.
 He has a high degree of resistance to injury and can project hellfire from his body, usually from his mouth.
 He has a very high command of magic.
 Other powers include mystically enhanced fangs and claws, enhanced senses, super speed, agility, telepathy, energy blasts, and precognition.
 His sadomasochistic nature allows him to enjoy pain as if it were pleasure, making him generally fearless in the face of combat and torture.
 His healing factor can handle an incredible amount of damage, allowing him to recover from wounds that have removed large sections of his body.
 He also has pyrokinesis and cryokinesis enabling him to manipulate fire and ice.